How to Set Up for a Hybrid Meeting

 As a possibility to maintain meetings and events, some businesses started doing it in a hybrid way.
 Hybrid meetings are a great option to host gatherings that can be joined either in person or remotely.
 In a hybrid meeting, a subset of the people attending is located together in the same place.
 Other participants join the meeting by conference call or video call.
 Each participant may choose which way they feel more comfortable - physically or virtually.

 Due to the technical aspects involving the setup, it can be challenging to get hybrid meetings done right.
 Most of the regular setups only consider transmitting a general overview of the in-person meeting to the virtual attendees and vice-versa, which leads to a great disconnection between participants, low engagement, and unsatisfactory interaction.

-If you are interested in promoting a hybrid meeting, either for your business, for your networking group, church, or family gatherings, the key is to set up the technology in a way that enables good communication between all parties.
+If you don't already have a videoconferencing room already setup and you are interested in promoting a hybrid meeting, either for your business, for your networking group, church, or family gatherings, the key is to set up the technology in a way that enables good communication between all parties.
 This means everyone attending - either in person or remotely - should be able to properly be seen and heard.
 Ensuring the communication to flow effectively for every participant, the overall experience will be satisfactory for all.

 Before getting started on the actual setup, here is a quick checklist of technical devices we believe that can be helpful to promote an effective hybrid meeting:

 1. Screen to Present + Projector

 2. Laptop or Phone (to present with)